RossPorter506/APSS-Rust-Workshop/part_4/README.md

-# `msp430fr2355-quickstart`

-This is a template repository for developing applications for the MSP430FR2355 using Rust, it contains everything you need to start developing an application.

-This repository contains an empty `main.rs` project, and a few exmaples using the `msp430fr2355` Peripheral Access Crate (PAC) as a low-level interface.
-A higher-level interface can be provided through the `msp430fr2x5x-hal` Hardware Abstraction Layer (HAL).
+# Embedded Rust MSP430 Intro

-HAL examples can be found in the [`msp430fr2x5x-hal` repository](https://github.com/YuhanLiin/msp430fr2x5x-hal)
+More HAL examples can be found in the [`msp430fr2x5x-hal` repository](https://github.com/YuhanLiin/msp430fr2x5x-hal).

 # Dependencies

 To build the binary [`msp430-gcc`](https://www.ti.com/tool/MSP430-GCC-OPENSOURCE) should be available on your PATH.

-To flash the binary [`mspdebug`](https://dlbeer.co.nz/mspdebug/) should be available on your PATH.
+To flash the binary on non-Windows systems [`mspdebug`](https://dlbeer.co.nz/mspdebug/) should be available on your PATH.
+On non-Windows systems you should edit the 'runner' line in .cargo/config.toml to point to run.sh instead.

 # Usage

 Compile the empty project in `src/main.rs` using `cargo build`, or one of the examples with `cargo build --example <example_name_here>`.

 To flash the program to your device use `cargo run` or `cargo run --example <example_name_here>`.

-To debug using `gdb` first start the debug server with `./debug.sh`, then in a separate terminal run `msp430-elf-gdb ./target/msp430-none-elf/debug/msp430fr2355-quickstart` (or wherever your binary is)

 ### An aside - What are all these crates?